BingX Review 2026

 VST Demo Trading: Underrated Feature

 BingX calls their paper trading system VST (Virtual Stablecoin Token).
 You get simulated funds and access to real-time market data.
-I spent two weeks in demo mode before committing real capital to copy trading, and it saved me from following at least one trader whose strategy fell apart during a volatility spike.
+Two weeks in demo mode before committing real capital to copy trading is the recommended path, and the demo regularly exposes traders whose strategies fall apart during a volatility spike.

 Most exchanges either skip demo accounts entirely (Binance) or offer limited versions.
 BingX's implementation covers spot, futures, copy trading, and grid bots.
 For someone who has never copy traded before, two weeks in demo mode is the most valuable thing you can do.